feltor-dev/feltor-dev.github.io/_pages/about.md

 Our specialties are "discontinuous Galerkin methods on structured grids" and their application to (gyro)-fluid equations in two and three dimensions.
 ## Noteable features

+**Fast**
+Writing parallel code is the default in Feltor.

 **Platform independent**
-Code runs unchanged on a large variety of hardware.
-The compiler chooses the correct implementation of functions at compile time.

-**Fast**
-Feltor provides specialized versions of performance critical functions for various target hardware architectures including for example GPUs and Intel Xeon Phis.

-**Readable**
-Numerical algorithms can be formulated clearly and concisely.
-Specific parallelization strategies or optimization (vectorization) details are absent in application codes.
+Applications run unchanged on a variety of hardware ranging from consumer grade CPUs and GPUs to mid-sized high-performance compute clusters.

 **Easy to use**
-We try to make our interfaces as intuitive and simple as possible and you don't have to be specialist in C++ to write useful, fast and reliable code with Feltor.
+We design our interfaces as intuitive and simple as possible.
+See the [tutorial](tutorial_lvl1.md) to get started.

-You get a working simulation of your brand new model equations in a minimum amount of time.
+**Flexible**
+Feltor's functions
+and classes are building blocks that can be customized and freely combined to implement new numerical algorithms and physical model equations.

 ## Who we are

 ### **Matthias Wiesenberger**
 <img src="/images/matthias.jpg" alt="Matthias Wiesenberger" width="150" align="left" hspace="10" />
-Matthias started the development of FELTOR early 2012 as part of his PhD project in the group of Alexander Kendl at Innsbruck University, Austria.
+Matthias started the development of Feltor early 2012 as part of his PhD project in the group of Alexander Kendl at Innsbruck University, Austria.
 Since summer 2017 Matthias has worked as a postdoctoral researcher in the Plasma Physics and